dotnettools/SharpGrabber/README.md

 ## Roadmap
 This project is very much in progress and the following features are top priority:
+- Conversion support (especially useful for high quality YouTube videos)
 - .NET Core demo app
-- Conversion support (especially useful for high quality YouTube videos)
 - Support for more media providers

 ## Support
-If you want to support this project, the best support is to star it :)
+If you want to support this project, the best thing is to star it :)

 ## Contribution
 To contribute to this project, I'd appreciate if you'd  help with adding support for